whitneyburton/portfolios/students/1806-front/chris-chateau/20180919-christopher-chateau-m2.md

 * [GitHub URL](https://github.com/christopherchateau/complete-me)
 * [Original Assignment](http://frontend.turing.io/projects/complete-me.html)

-I recieved positive feedback in my Complete-Me evaluation which involved white-boarding the process of creating a prefix trie as well as deleting the 'suggestion' method from my code and re-writing & explaining it.
+I received positive feedback in my Complete-Me evaluation which involved white-boarding the process of creating a prefix trie as well as deleting the 'suggestion' method from my code and re-writing & explaining it.
 White-boarding in an evaluation was a new experience for me and I learned a lot.

 ## C: Group Work & Projects